f5devcentral/f5xc-solutions/docs/guides/guide1.rst

 .. warning:: With the deprecation of NTLM Announced by Microsoft, it is recommend that all customers move to Kerberos, if at all possible.

+#.
+APM Authentication services are not supported in Distrubuted Cloud today.

+.. note:: There are some workable use-cases around Federated Authentication and proxy/service chaining.

 Tools
 =====